Grabarz01/push_swap/README.md

-Warsaw 42 Project\n
+Warsaw 42 Project<br />
-2 stacks
+2 stacks<br />
-You need to sort a stack of integers with the fewest moves.
+You need to sort a stack of integers with the fewest moves.<br />
-Available moves:
+Available moves:<br />
-pa - move number from stack B to A pb - move number from stack A to B sa - swap two numbers at the top of stack A sb - swap two numbers at the top of stack B ra - first argument becomes the last one, rest goes up (stack A) rb - first argument becomes the last one, rest goes up (stack B) rr - ra and rb at the same time rra - like ra but in the other way rrb - like rb but in the other way rrr - rra and rrb at the same time
+pa - move number from stack B to A<br />
+pb - move number from stack A to B<br />
+sa - swap two numbers at the top of stack A<br />
+sb - swap two numbers at the top of stack B<br />
+ra - first argument becomes the last one, rest goes up (stack A)<br />
+rb - first argument becomes the last one, rest goes up (stack B)<br />
+rr - ra and rb at the same time<br />
+rra - like ra but in the other way<br />
+rrb - like rb but in the other way<br />
+rrr - rra and rrb at the same time <br />